nehajavalagi/nehajavalagi.github.io/posts/_posts/2015-09-13-best-data-structure.markdown

 ---
 title: The best data structure
 subtitle: Which is the best data structure of them all?
+A debate in poetry
 layout: post
 date: 2015-09-13
 img: datastructure.png